The best that the PC has to offer

 Although it's arguably not as difficult as previous entries in the series, From Software's Dark Souls 3 takes everything you like about the Souls series and combines it with elements found in Bloodborne, the developer's more recent game for PS4.

-We’re not going to lie – Dark Souls 3 isn’t easy.
-It still takes skill and, more importantly, patience to master its complex combat system, but it plays fair too, inviting more casual gamers to take part in its bleak, fantastical world.
-Plus, on the bright side, it brings remarkably better PC optimization than that of the first game.
-And, now that you can pick up Dark Souls: Remastered and see where this apocalyptic series got its start – there’s never been a better time to link the first flame.
+We won’t sugar coat it: you’re going to die in Dark Souls 3, probably more than once.
+It still takes patience to master its complex combat system, but it plays fair too, inviting more casual players to take part in its bleak, fantastical world.
+Plus, on the bright side, it’s much more optimized for PC than the first two games.
+And, now that you can pick up Dark Souls: Remastered and see where the apocalyptic series began, there’s never been a better time to link the first flame.

 5. Pillars of Eternity II: Deadfire